snakemake-workflows/dna-seq-neoantigen-prediction/README.md

 **Software requirements**
 Unfortunately, the use of netMHCpan and netMHCIIpan is restricted to academic use only.
 To use those tools in the pipeline, please download them separately following instructions at https://services.healthtech.dtu.dk/software.php.
+Please specify the path to your netMHC folder in the `config.yaml`.